zachkepe/google-fzf/README.md

-# Google FZF Search
+# Browser FZF Search

 **Version:** 1.1.0 | **License:** MIT

-Google FZF Search is an AI-powered Chrome extension that enhances web and PDF search capabilities directly in your browser.
+Browser FZF Search is an AI-powered Chrome extension that enhances web and PDF search capabilities directly in your browser.
 Leveraging local machine learning with TensorFlow.js and pre-trained GloVe embeddings, it provides fast, privacy-preserving semantic, exact, and fuzzy search functionality without relying on external servers.

 ## ✨ Features